SebC750/Portfolio_CMS/README.md

 - Python
 - Ruby (Passing familiarity with it, particularly in conducting unit testing with RSpec and ensuring that controllers are sending data to routes)

-## Languages that I am currently learning
+## Technologies i am currently learning
 - Typescript
+- Next.js
-- Swift
+- Express.js
-- C#
+- PHP